 Yes, especially when the emulator is running in the background.
 I would recommend you to manually close the emulator after you are done using it.
 You can quit the program under the System Tray.

-Run Apps with Android Emulators on Windows
+Run Apps with Android Emulators on Windows in 2021

 So, this was my list of some of the best Android emulators you can use to run Android apps on your Windows PC.
 Whether you’re a developer looking to test apps or you’re a casual user looking to play some games, you will certainly find the best emulator for your need.